GsTYPO3/ddev-typo3-src/README.md

   third-party extension.
 (If this was something you had to do, you might also want to check, if the folder `typo3temp` still exists and, if so, delete it)
 * Delete all files in `.ddev` except `config.yaml` and run `ddev start` again.
-* If you have developed you own custom extensions, make sure to adjust the version dependencies in `ext_emconf.php` in case you have defined any
+* If you have developed your own custom extensions, make sure to adjust the version dependencies in `ext_emconf.php` in case you have defined any
 * In case the database has been completely overwritten:
   * Check, if database has been completely overwritten by opening the backend